 A statute of limitations is the time limit for filing a lawsuit in a court of law.
 Once a legal wrong (such as defamation) occurs, a plaintiff only has so long to file a lawsuit – based on the relevant statute of limitations.
 Lawsuits filed after the statute of limitations time limit has run out may be dismissed with prejudice.

-If, for instance, you discover a defamatory statement posted about your Ohio business online on April 28, 2020, you will need to file a complaint before April 28, 2021, to comply with Ohio’s Statute of Limitations.
+If, for instance, you discover a defamatory statement posted about your Ohio business online on April 28, 2020, you will need to file a complaint before April 28, 2021, to comply with Ohio’s defamation Statute of Limitations.
 If you file after that date, your complaint will be dismissed and you will have no right to appeal.

-A subpoena is an order issued under authority of the court to compel the production of something or someone.
+A subpoena is an order issued under the authority of the court to compel the production of something or someone.
 This may include requiring a person to appear in court, go to a deposition, or hand over documents or evidence to another party.

 A pretrial motion asking the court to determine the outcome of the case based on the pleadings and motion rather than going to trial with a jury.
 The party who filed the motion must show that they win purely based on the law and that there are no material facts in dispute (that would otherwise need to be presented at a trial).